 Some foster carers do receive tax credits like Working Tax Credits and Child Tax Credits (if you have a child of your own).
 The amount depends on quite a few variables, including how often you work, how old you are, and how much your household income comes to.

 Everyone’s situation is different, so it’s best to contact HMRC for an assessment.
 You can call them on 0345 300 3900.
 They’re open from 8am to 8pm, Monday to Friday, or 8am to 4pm on Saturdays.
 They’re closed on Sundays and bank holidays.
-Read more about foster carers’ pay on our Financial Support page.
+Read more about foster carers’ pay in our Support & Benefits section.

 Your eligibility to claim benefits depends on your individual circumstances, so we can’t give you a simple yes or no answer.
 However, there are some general trends you might find useful to know.